HelgeGH/Prime-factorisation/README.md

 # Prime factorisation
-Gives the primal representation of every integer that you input (provided that it doesn't cause and overflow).
+Gives the primal representation of every integer that you input (provided that it doesn't cause an overflow).

 ## Input:
 Any integer **n**.